 Beta-glucans are polysaccharides — long-chain carbohydrate molecules — found in the cell walls of fungi, yeasts, oats, and barley.
-In medicinal mushrooms, they take the form of beta-1,3/1,6-glucans: a backbone of glucose units linked by beta-1,3 bonds, with branching side chains connected by beta-1,6 bonds.
+In functional mushrooms, they take the form of beta-1,3/1,6-glucans: a backbone of glucose units linked by beta-1,3 bonds, with branching side chains connected by beta-1,6 bonds.
 This specific molecular architecture is what gives mushroom beta-glucans their biological activity — it is recognized by specific receptors on immune cells (particularly Dectin-1 receptors on macrophages and dendritic cells) that trigger a cascade of immune responses.

 This is a fundamentally different mechanism from simple immune stimulation.
 Mushroom beta-glucans are immune modulators — they enhance immune surveillance and response capacity without causing the chronic inflammation associated with immune overstimulation.
 This is why they are of significant interest in both preventive wellness and clinical oncology support contexts.